2nd Rhode Island Infantry Regiment: Detailed service

 After the fall of Richmond, and the surrender of the rebel Northern Army, under Lee, the regiment left that city for Washington, D. C., May 24, was mustered out of the United States service at Hall's Hill, Va., July 13, and left for Providence on the 15th.
-It reached its destination by the train from New York at 12 o'clock, midnight, July 17, accompanied by the 11th and 58th Massachusetts regiments, bound to Readville.
+It reached its destination by the train from New York at midnight, July 17, accompanied by the 11th and 58th Massachusetts regiments, bound to Readville.
 The regiment was received with the cheers of waiting friends, the salute of the Marine Artillery, and the presented arms of Company A, Pawtucket Light Guard, Captain M'Cloy.
 After the reception, they formed and were escorted to Washington Hall, where they partook of an ample collation, prepared by L. H. Humphreys, under the direction of Captain Henrie Crandall.

 The regiment had often been severely depleted by sickness, and by losses upon the battlefield.
 After the Battle of Malvern Hill in 1862, it could number only 250 effective men.
 It numbered on its return, 345 officers and men.
 Under general orders from the War Department, General Meade directed, March 7, 1865, the names of the following battles in which the regiment had borne a meritorious part, to be inscribed upon its colors, viz:

 First Bull Run Salem Heights, Petersburg, Yorktown, Gettysburg, Fort Stevens, Williamsburg, Rappahannock Station, Opequan, Malvern Hill, Wilderness, Hatcher's Run, Antietam, Spottsylvania, Sailors' Creek, Fredericksburg, Cold Harbor, Appomattox, Marye's Heights.